Monday, 5 August 2024

 garnering more attention and power than they deserve.

-but it’s a fair bet that the rich and the powerful
+And all too often, the rich and the powerful

-will end up with their voices being heard above those
+end up with their voices being heard

-that try to represent the poor and the weak.
+above those that try to represent the poor and the weak.

 from the first letter of John,

-which takes us deep into the question of where true power lies,
+a passage which takes us deep into the question of where true power lies,

 where truth itself lies,